Julie Storm: Early life, education, and business career

+Julie Jane Storm (born February 22, 1933) is an American businesswoman, community leader, and former legislator who served in the Minnesota House of Representatives.

-Storm was born in Long Prairie, Minnesota.
-She spent most of her childhood in Minnesota.
-She attended Macalester College, participating in the nursing program at Abbot-Northwestern Hospital.
-Storm was a registered nurse for over 25 years before pursuing a career in interior decorating; she took classes in interior design and became a Board Interior Designer by the Florida Board of Architecture and Interior Design.
-She operated her own business until she moved back to Minnesota to care for her mother.
+Born in Long Prairie, Minnesota, Storm spent most of her childhood in Minnesota.
+She attended Macalester College and participated in the nursing program at Abbott-Northwestern Hospital.
+She worked as a registered nurse for more than 25 years before pursuing a career in interior design.
+After completing professional training, she became a Board-Certified Interior Designer through the Florida Board of Architecture and Interior Design.
+She successfully operated her own interior design business until returning to Minnesota to care for her mother.

-Storm bought a historical home in St. Peter, Minnesota, renovated it, and turned it into a successful bed and breakfast known as the Engesser House until 1998.
-She was elected to a two-year term in the Minnesota House of Representatives, representing the 24B district of Minnesota.
-During her time in office, Storm authored a bill after contractors cheated many families in St. Peter following a tornado.
-The bill passed unopposed.
+After returning to Minnesota, Storm purchased and restored a historic home in St. Peter, transforming it into the successful Engesser House Bed and Breakfast, which she owned and operated until 1998.

+Storm was elected to a two-year term in the Minnesota House of Representatives, representing District 24B.
+During her legislative service, she authored legislation to protect families who had been victimized by dishonest contractors following the devastating St. Peter tornado.
+The bill passed unanimously.

-Storm served on a board to help new entrepreneurs and small businesses.
-She started doing websites for clients and also served on the Minnesota Board of Tourism, as well as the Minnesota Board of Aging.
-Storm moved to Bella Vista, Arkansas in 2008 and continued doing websites, and custom business cards, brochures, and programs.
-She currently has over 20 websites and counting to maintain, most of which are nonprofit.
-Storm has served three terms in the Arkansas Silver-Hair Legislature.
+In addition to her legislative work, Storm served on a board that assisted new entrepreneurs and small businesses.
+She also served on the Minnesota Board of Tourism and the Minnesota Board on Aging, contributing to economic development and services for older adults throughout the state.

+In 2008, Storm relocated to Bella Vista, Arkansas, where she continued her work in website development and graphic design, creating custom business cards, brochures, and event programs.
+She currently maintains more than 20 websites, the majority of which support nonprofit organizations.

+Continuing her lifelong commitment to public service, Storm has served three terms in the Arkansas Silver-Hair Legislature, advocating for issues affecting older Arkansans.